insomniacc/PSSnow/docs/functions/Set-SNOWUserPhoto.md

 # Set-SNOWUserPhoto

 ## SYNOPSIS
-Creates a photo attachment for a user record and sets the photo property on that user
+Attaches a picture to a user record and updates the photo property

 ## SYNTAX